AidenM99/Testimonial-Section/README.md

 ### The challenge

-Users should be able to: Recreate the testimonal section as accurately as possible to the design spec provided, making use of CSS Grid and view the optimal layout for the site depending on their device's screen size
+- Recreate the testimonal section as accurately as possible to the design spec provided, making use of CSS grid
+- View the optimal layout for the site depending on their device's screen size

 ### Screenshot